edwardsph/Website/content/concept.md

 - A **SPARQL CONSTRUCT result** is a fragment that corresponds to a [SPARQL CONSTRUCT](http://www.w3.org/TR/sparql11-query/#construct) query
   _([example](http://dbpedia.org/sparql?default-graph-uri=http%3A%2F%2Fdbpedia.org&query=CONSTRUCT+%7B+%3Fp+a+dbpedia-owl%3AArtist+%7D%0D%0AWHERE+%7B+%3Fp+a+dbpedia-owl%3AArtist+%7D&format=text%2Fturtle))_.
-- A **subject page** is a fragment about a specific subject in the dataset _([example](http://dbpedia.org/page/Linked_data))_.
+- A **subject page** is a fragment with data about a specific subject in the dataset _([example](http://dbpedia.org/page/Linked_data))_.
-- A **data dump** is one large fragment that contains the entire dataset _([example](http://downloads.dbpedia.org/3.9/en/))_.
+- A **data dump** is one large fragment that contains all data in the entire dataset _([example](http://downloads.dbpedia.org/3.9/en/))_.

 We call each such part a **Linked Data Fragment** (LDF) of the dataset